Lesson for leaders

 - First, do bits and not atoms.
 Industries like steel, autos, appliances, and pharmaceuticals have slow and expensive growth because they transform atoms, then move their products through a supply chain from manufacturing to customers.
 In contrast, digital computers transform bits and deliver them instantly via networks.
 Both the Internet and global digital businesses have taken the lead in years.
 These include digital-first companies like Amazon, Google, Facebook, eBay, Netflix, Salesforce, Uber, and many more.

-- Second, do exponential growth, not linear growth.
+- Third, do exponential growth, not linear growth.
 Build a digital solution for 10 people that will scale to 1,000 and 10,000.
 When that works, scale it to a million.
-Keep improving it so it scales to 10 million then 100 million.
+Keep improving it to scale to 100 million then 1 billion.
 Move bits over networks, not products through supply chains.

 When you deliver near-zero-cost bits at scale to solve people’s problems instantly during their moments of need, your patents will lead the future.